-- financial assets, which include cash and cash equivalents, trade receivables, unbilled receivables, finance lease receivables, employee and other advances, investments in equity and debt securities and eligible current and noncurrent assets; Financial assets are derecognised when substantial risks and rewards of ownership of the financial asset have been transferred.
-In cases where substantial risks and rewards of ownership of the financial assets are neither transferred nor retained, financial assets are derecognised only when the company has not retained control over the financial asset. - financial liabilities, which include long and short-term loans and borrowings, bank overdrafts, trade payables, eligible current and non-current liabilities. - Non- derivative financial instruments are recognised initially at fair value.
+financial assets, which include cash and cash equivalents, trade receivables, unbilled receivables, finance lease receivables, employee and other advances, investments in equity and debt securities and eligible current and noncurrent assets; Financial assets are derecognised when substantial risks and rewards of ownership of the financial asset have been transferred.
+In cases where substantial risks and rewards of ownership of the financial assets are derecognised only when the company has not retained control over the financial asset. financial liabilities, which include long and short-term loans and borrowings, bank overdrafts, trade payables, eligible current liabilities.

+· Non- derivative financial instruments are recognised initially at fair value